sami-chaaban/alphascreen/README.md

 alphascreen --show_top threshold [options]
 ```

 Generate summary files for the runs so far.
-For example, ```alphascreen --show_top 0.7``` will choose the model with the best interaction-site PAE for each prediction, and then list all the predictions (also ranked by the interaction-site PAE).
-Only those with scaled-PAEs higher than the threshold (e.g. 0.7) are shown.
-See the ```--rankby``` option description below for more information on the scaled-PAE.
+For example, ```alphascreen --show_top 0.7``` will choose the model with the best interaction-site PAE for each prediction, and then rank all the predictions (also by the interaction-site PAE).
+Only those with scaled-PAEs higher than the threshold (e.g. 0.7) are output to a pdf.
+The ```--rankby``` option below has more information on the scaled-PAE.

+The PAEs-Models pdf will also contain a snapshot of the prediction (see troubleshooting below if you get a "license" watermark on the models).
+A table is also output (.xlsx) that can be used as input for a subsequent run of alphascreen if you need to test different parameters on just the top hits.

 To output all predictions, pass ```--show_all```.
-In all cases, a table is also output that can be used as input for a subsequent run of alphascreen if you need to test dimerization or use a different alphafold executable on the top hits.

 ```
 alphascreen --write_table [options]